-Eat in Peace dietitians in Camberwell, Melbourne utilise Intuitive Eating, or a Non-Diet Approach to assist you in improving your relationship with food and your body.
+Eat in Peace dietitians in Camberwell, Melbourne utilise a weight inclusive, Non-Diet Approach to assist you in improving your relationship with food and your body.

 During consultations, we will explore your beliefs, feelings, and concerns about your weight.
 We work with clients to explore and gently move away from the importance that weight plays in their lives, and help them move more towards body acceptance.